emtee40/FMHY-wiki/Stream-Site-Grading.md

 1. Site has constant new tab/window popups, difficult/impossible to use without adblocker. ❌
 1. Site works well, but doesn't look too great on mobile. 🟡
 1. Site does have a custom player. ✔️

 ***
-## Noxe
-### Score: 17/26
-1. Some servers load fast, but main has issues sometimes. 🟡
-1. Content is 1080p, and can be lowered. ✔️
-1. Good for both new and old content. ✔️
-1. Has 12 sources and does auto-switch if one fails. ✔️
-1. Site does have episode auto-next. ✔️
-1. UI is decent but there's room for improvement. 🟡
-1. Most players have built in subs. ✔️
-1. Has movies, shows and anime. ✔️
-1. Site has favorites and continue watching, but you can't sync across devices. 🟡
-1. Site is lacking in terms of content discoverability and sorting. ❌
-1. Site has constant new tab/window popups, difficult/impossible to use without adblocker. ❌
-1. Site looks good + works well on mobile. ✔️
-1. Site does not have a custom player. ❌

-***
 ## nKiri